ibm-build-lab/cloud-pak-sandboxes/scripts/iaf/README.md

 ### 2. Set up Image Mirroring

-Image mirroring is required to allow the correct container registry image to be access for the demo cartridge.
+Image mirroring is required to allow the correct container registry image to be accessed to install the demo cartridge.

 Execute: